Monmouth County Mosquito Control Advisory Board

-The mission of the Monmouth County Mosquito Extermination Commission is to provide County residents and visitors with protection from arthropod-borne diseases, while maintaining an environmental comfort level that is suitable for the enjoyment of outdoor activities.
+The mission of the Monmouth County Mosquito Control Advisory Board is to provide County residents and visitors with protection from arthropod-borne diseases, while maintaining an environmental comfort level that is suitable for the enjoyment of outdoor activities.

 Mosquito Control Schedule and Maps

 Road maps and details of special mosquito control spray operations are posted on the Mosquito Control Schedule and Maps page.